WickyLim/MovieVotingCoreMySQL/README.md

     User: root
     Password: <YourStrong!Passw0rd>
 ```
 9. On your Database IDE, create or restore your database.
-For this project, you can use [DBBackup/DBBackup.sql](DBBackup/DBBackup.sql)
+For this project, you can use [dbbackup.sql](dbbackup.sql)

-## Setup database connection on local dev environment
-1. In `appsettings.json` file of your project, add a default connection string
+10. In `appsettings.json` file of your project, add a default connection string
 ```shell
 ConnectionStrings": {
   "DefaultConnection": "server=localhost;userid=root;password=<YourStrong!Passw0rd>;database=Movie;"
 }
 ```
-2. In `Startup.cs` file of your project, add a SQLServer connection (or change from the original SQLite connection)
+11. In `Startup.cs` file of your project, add a SQLServer connection (or change from the original SQLite connection)
 ```shell
 // This method gets called by the runtime.
 Use this method to add services to the container. public void ConfigureServices(IServiceCollection services)